FraterCCCLXIII/panentheon/docs/iconotheca-universalis.md

 ### **Mountain and Valley**
 **Symbolic Meaning**: Represents life’s journey, with its peaks and valleys symbolizing the highs and lows of existence.
 The mountain signifies endurance and resilience, encouraging perseverance through life’s challenges.

 ---

-These symbols are integrated into a broader, universal iconographic system representing fundamental spiritual principles, applicable across different traditions while reflecting a shared understanding of human experience, moral integrity, and collective growth.

-Here is the breakdown of the symbols from the **"Odd Fellow's Encampment Chart"** and their meanings, adjusted into **mkdocs** format for your Universal Panentheism iconographic system:

----